Child of Dearborn police officer dies in accidental shooting over the weekend involving a toddler today.

 Passed Away – Dead – Died – Cause of Death News.

-Over the weekend, a toddler of 2 and a half years old passed away in Howell after gaining access to a loaded firearm.
-According to reports from 7 Action News, the child’s father is an officer with the Dearborn Police Department.
+Over the weekend, a 2-1/2-year-old passed away after gaining access to a loaded firearm in Howell.
+According to sources, the child’s father is a Dearborn Police Department officer.

 News Source : WXYZ-Detroit Videos